top of page

 ABOUT US

 Johnson Stables is located 20 miles southwest of Lemmon SD, nestled in the rolling hills along the North Grand River.
-Johnson Stables currently stands our stallion, Hasta Be Fast, after recently laying to rest No Brakes Now.
-We also run approximately 25 broodmares, along with a cow/calf operation.
+Johnson Stables currently stands our stallion, Hasta Be Fast.
+We also run approximately 15 broodmares, along with a cow/calf operation.
 Our marketing strategy consists mainly of selling yearlings as barrel & arena prospects as well as racing prospects.

 SD Horse Article.jpg